BrambleXu/jp-stopword-filter/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-If you have any questions or feedback, feel free to contact us at [your-email@example.com].